 “God is calling me to be a camp counsellor.
 Recently, I enjoyed being able to lead a night devotion.
 I brought some glow sticks to help the kids understand that when times are dark, Jesus’ light shines and it spreads.
 The darkness cannot overcome the light.
 It was really cool.”

-As Christmas approaches, Dakota has heartfelt words of thanks to donors who make Scott Mission Camp possible, as well as all the other, vital youth ministry programs: “If I had never gone to Scott Mission Camp, I wouldn’t be saved, and I wouldn’t have the friendships and so many cool camp experiences.
+As Christmas approaches, Dakota has heartfelt words of thanks to donors who make Scott Mission Camp possible, as well as all the other, vital youth ministry programs: “If I had never gone to Scott Mission Camp, I wouldn’t have the friendships and so many cool camp experiences.
 Scott Mission brings a huge light to my life.”GIVE NOW!

 Dakota has now completed her first official year as a camp counsellor, giving her best back to hundreds of boys and girls who, like her, were anxious to experience God’s majesty in the great outdoors as they left home for the first time.
 The gift of camp has been life-changing for Dakota, and she is deeply grateful to generous supporters who make Scott Mission Camp possible each year.